Renata Przemyk: Career

 Her career as a singer started when she was a teenager, by singing with local rock bands.
 However, she developed the real calling for music during her studies when she was inspired by the music of Tom Waits, Talking Heads and Frank Zappa.
 As a result of it, she started a band named "Ya Hozna" in 1989.

 Despite the fact, that the group lasted only for a year, they managed to release an album entitled "Ya Hozna", the album that revealed a unique and original musical style of Renata Przemyk.
 After her music began to catch on, she started her solo career.

 As an independent artist Renata has recorded and edited the following albums: "Mało zdolna szansonistka" (1992), "Tylko kobieta" (1994), "Andergrant" (1996), "Hormon" (1999), "Blizna" (2001), "Balladyna" (2002) – soundtrack from a play directed by Jan Machulski, "The best of" (2003) – a compilation of her most interesting songs, "Unikat" (2006).

-From the beginning of her artistic path, she has been accompanied by her dearest friend and manager – Anna Saraniecka, who at the same time is the author of all lyrics.
-Mature and wise lyrics have the same importance for Renata's songs as the music, and they are an integral part of creating the unusual nature of her work.
+Renata has been accompanied by her friend and manager – Anna Saraniecka, who is the author of the lyrics of her songs.

 Most of Renata's albums were awarded with a status of "golden album" for selling over 50.000 copies.
 Moreover, they were nominated and awarded many times – mostly for artistic individuality.
 She was placed on the list of most influential artists of the past millennium.

 From the beginning of her career, the singer has also won numerous awards in various festivals in which she took part, including first prize in the festival in Cracow, "Karolinka" in Opole and "Bursztynowy Slowik" in Sopot.